grommet/grommet/src/js/components/Menu/README.md

 **global.colors.control**

-The color to use for the icon if menu.icons.color is
+The default color to use for the icon.
-    undefined.
 Expects `string | { dark: string, light: string }`.

 Defaults to